 The federal minimum wage remains at $7.25, although efforts are underway to increase this amount.
 The Fair Labor Standards Act (FLSA), which Federal law protects most workers right guarantees that employees earn at least minimum wage.
 Where states have a higher minimum wage than the federal limit, generally employers must pay their workers the higher amount.

-For more information, or if you have any wage and hour questions or concerns about minimum wage or overtime pay, please contact the knowledgeable and experienced Georgia wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information, or if you have any wage and hour questions or concerns about minimum wage or overtime pay, please contact the knowledgeable and experienced Georgia wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.